jtanx/tSubGet/README.txt

-tSubGet is built using Microsoft Visual C++ 2008 Express, which is available free of charge.
+tSubGet is built using Microsoft Visual C++ 2010.
+It should compile with the express version, which is available free-of-charge.

 To build tSubGet (more specifically NullGrabber), you will also need: